 If you are tackling a product area that is entirely new to your - new users, new customers, new competitive landscape, new industry - you should ship a very rough prototype immediately.

-When you run this prototype by prospective users and customers, you’ll get immediate high-level insights that provide you a lay of the land of this entirely foreign product landscape.
-You can then bring this knowledge back to the of the value proposition creation process.
+When you run this prototype by prospective users and customers, you’ll get immediate high-level insights that provide you with key details of this entirely foreign product landscape.
+You can then bring this knowledge back to the start of the value proposition creation process.

 For example, say that I know nothing about coal mining (which is true, by the way).